-If you've enjoyed following along with Dr. Moreau's expedition and would like to learn more about ants, habitat conservation, and how diet and environment affect the evolution of different species, consider planning a visit to some of the following exhibitions at The Field Museum.
+If you’ve enjoyed following along with Dr. Feinman’s expedition and would like to learn more about archaeology—and what scientists are learning about the social processes that have made civilization more economically and politically complex over time—consider planning a visit to some of the following exhibitions at The Field Museum.

 Scenes from the Stone Age: The Cave Paintings of Lascaux